Assisted Intelligence in Medicine

 - Telemedicine in situations where there is limited local

-qualifications and/or not enough time per patient.
+qualifications and/or not enough doctor time per patient.

 - Many specialized health organizations are working on